jakop345/cloudron-box/docs/references/usermanual.md

 Emails addressed to `<username>+tag@<domain>` will be delivered to the `username` mailbox.
 You can use this feature to give out emails of the form
 `username+kayak@<domain>`, `username+aws@<domain>` and so on and have them all delivered to your mailbox.

+### Forwarding addresses

+Each group on the Cloudron is also a forwarding address.
+Mails can be addressed to `group@<domain>` and the mail will be sent to each user who is part of the group.

 ## Graphs